syberia/director/README.md

 # Installation

-Director is not yet available on CRAN (as of March 1, 2015).
+Director is in active development and not yet available on CRAN (as of May 18, 2017).
 To install the latest development build directly from Github, run the following in the R console.